Hendrik Witbooi (Nama chief): Names

-Kaptein Hendrik Witbooi (also spelt Witboi) was also known by the Nama name ǃNanseb ǀGâbemab and the nickname Kort (from Dutch kort = short), in Herero Korota or pejorative Otjikorota.
+Kaptein Hendrik Witbooi (also spelled Witboi) was also known by the Nama name ǃNanseb ǀGâbemab and the nickname Kort (from Dutch kort = short), in Herero Korota or pejorative Otjikorota.

 Family and early life

-The family of Hendrik Witbooi made its mark as important members of Nama tribes.
+The family of Hendrik Witbooi made its mark as important members of the Nama tribes.
 His grandfather, David Witbooi, was Chief of the tribe, who led the tribe across the Orange River into Namaland.
 His father, Moses Witbooi, was also a Chief of the tribe.
 His uncle, Jonker Afrikaner, was also a well-known Nama Chief, and opponent of Hendrik Witbooi.
 Jonker Afrikaner was in turn the son of the famous Jager Afrikaner.
 Hendrik Witbooi himself had seven sons and five daughters, including his son Isaak Witbooi.

 Witbooi was born circa 1830 in Pella, Northern Cape, in the Cape Colony, which is today part of South Africa.
-He was educated as a Lutheran by German missionary Johannes Olp, and was well-versed in many languages, including his native Nama.
-He was a member of the Nama people, also known as the Khoikhoi.
+He was educated as a Lutheran by German missionary Johannes Olp and was well-versed in many languages, including his native Nama.
+He was a member of the Nama people, also known as the Khoekhoe.

 The ǀKhowesin Nama and other Nama tribes often fought amongst each other and with Herero tribes.
 After almost being killed in a conflict with the Hereros, he had a vision that he had been chosen by God to lead his people north.

 Witbooi was educated at Rhenish Missionary and Wesleyan Methodist Schools in Namibia as well as at the Wilberforce Institute in Evaton, South Africa.

-First he took up employment as teacher in 1856 at Keetmanshoop, transferred in 1859 to Maltahöhe, and returned in 1865 to Gibeon at the request of the community and the Church to build on the foundations laid by his ageing father.
+First, he took up employment as a teacher in 1856 at Keetmanshoop, transferred in 1859 to Maltahöhe, and returned in 1865 to Gibeon at the request of the community and the Church to build on the foundations laid by his aging father.

 Rise to influence

 Witbooi moved north on 16 May 1884, with a faction of the ǀKhowesin tribe.
 This was against the wishes of his father, Moses, who remained opposed to Hendrik's plans.
-As evidenced from his diaries (which contain a large portion of the surviving documents of Witbooi) he still admired his father greatly, in spite of their political difference.
-On 22 February 1887, Moses' chief rival, his subchief Paul Visser, had Moses killed and deposed.
+As evidenced by his diaries (which contain a large portion of the surviving documents of Witbooi) he still admired his father greatly, despite their political difference.
+In late 1887, Moses' chief rival, his subchief Paul Visser, deposed Moses, and had him killed on 22 February 1888.

-Hendrik Witbooi held leadership at Gibeon in 1888, long after the death of Jonker Afrikaner in 1861 caused a power struggle among the various groups for paramount leadership.
-Several combat incorporated various leaders ensured until Hendrik finally defeated his last chief rival, Paul Visser, in July 1888 and took over leadership at Gibeon.
+Hendrik Witbooi held leadership at Gibeon in 1888, long after the death of Jonker Afrikaner in 1861 causing a power struggle among the various groups for paramount leadership.
+Several combats incorporated various leaders ensured until Hendrik finally defeated his last chief rival, Paul Visser, in July 1888 and took over leadership at Gibeon.
 Hendrik retaliated on 12 July 1888, shooting Visser.
 This led to Hendrik becoming chief of the ǀKhowesin people.
 He began to unite other Nama tribes under his control as well.
 By 1890, Hendrik Witbooi was signing all his letters, 'Chief of Great Namaqualand'.